Miller v. California

 Miller v.
-California, 413 U.S. 15 (1973), was a landmark decision of the U.S. Supreme Court clarifying the legal definition of obscenity as material that lacks "serious literary, artistic, political, or scientific value".
+California, 413 U.S. 15 (1973), is a landmark decision of the U.S. Supreme Court clarifying the legal definition of obscenity.
 The ruling was the origin of the three-part judicial test for determining obscene media content that can be banned by government authorities, which is now known as the Miller test.

 Background

 In 1971, Marvin Miller, owner of a California mail-order business specializing in pornographic films and books, mass-mailed a brochure advertising products that graphically depicted sexual activity between men and women.
 Five of the brochures were mailed to a restaurant in Newport Beach, California.
 The owner and his mother opened the envelope and, upon seeing the brochures, called the police.

 Miller was arrested and charged with violating California Penal Code 311.2(a) which says in part: "Every person who knowingly sends or causes to be sent, or brings or causes to be brought, into this state for sale or distribution, [...] any obscene matter is for a first offense, guilty of a misdemeanor."
 California lawmakers wrote the statute based on two previous Supreme Court obscenity rulings: Memoirs v.
 Massachusetts and Roth v.
 United States.

 Miller was tried by jury at the Superior Court of Orange County.
 The judge instructed the jury to evaluate the evidence by the community standards of California as defined by the statute.
 The jury returned a guilty verdict.

 Miller appealed to the Appellate Division of the Superior Court, arguing that the jury instructions did not use the standard set in Memoirs v.
 Massachusetts which said that in order to be judged obscene, materials must be "utterly without redeeming social value."
 The appellate division rejected this argument and upheld the jury verdict.
 Miller then filed an appeal with the California Court of Appeal for the Third District, which declined to review the lower court rulings.

 Adopting a freedom of speech argument, Miller applied to the U.S. Supreme Court for certiorari, which was granted.
 The first oral arguments were heard in January 1972.